evanarlian/ml/src/transformer/readme.md

 * Original tasks in the paper are English to German and English to French translation.
 This project is English to Indonesian (so that I can verify the quality).
 * The dataset for English-Indonesian is obtained from OPUS (1mil), while English-German (4.5mil) and English-French (36mil) are obtained from WMT 2014.
 This might explain the low SacreBLEU score.
 * The layernorm used is the original, though latest implementations suggest that we should use pre-norm instead.
+* During batch conditional text generation (translation), the padding is on the right.
+Some models might require paddings to be on the left, but doesn't that impact the positional encoding?
+See the [discussion](https://discuss.pytorch.org/t/right-vs-left-padding/185050/2).
 * While useful for autoregression during generation, kv-cache is not yet implemented.
 * The model implementation is not designed to return attentions, so to get the attentions, we need to do some hacky-monkey-patching stuffs.

 # References
 * [Attention Is All You Need](https://arxiv.org/abs/1706.03762)